Seattle Center Monorail: Rolling stock and guideway

 The straddle-beam monorail is entirely elevated and uses a series of 68 hollow support columns up to 30 ft above street level.
 The two parallel tracks are carried on prestressed concrete beams that are approximately 70 ft long, 5 ft tall, and 3 ft wide.
 Several sections use split or one-armed columns that carry one track because of a lack of space on curves; the guideway passes over one building at the intersection of Denny Way and 5th Avenue as part of a long curve in the tracks.
 The system's maintenance and operations base is underneath the platforms at the Seattle Center terminal.

 The system has two aluminum trains, named the "Blue Train" (originally Spirit of Seattle) and "Red Train" (originally Spirit of Century 21) for their original paint schemes, which are each assigned to a single track and travel bidirectionally.
 They were constructed in 1962 by Alwac International in West Germany and have remained in operation on the line since then, undergoing a major renovation in 2009 and 2010.
 Each train is 122 ft long, 10 ft 3 in wide, and 14 ft tall, with articulating joints between sections.
 They each have 124 seats and a capacity of 450 passengers with standing room, with an estimated maximum throughput of 10,800 passengers per hour.
-The trains have built-in emergency ramps to transfer passengers between trains if stopped between stations.
+The trains originally had built-in emergency ramps to transfer passengers between trains if stopped between stations.

 Each train rides on a set of 64 pneumatic rubber tires arranged into eight bogies: 16 are load-bearing tires arranged in pairs on top of the beam and have a diameter of 39.5 in; the remaining 48 tires are used to guide the train on the side of the beam and have a diameter of 26 in.
 The system was designed for automated driving, but operators control the trains using a joystick and LCD monitors that display technical information.
 The trains typically coast without power for the latter half of their journey and switch to dynamic brakes when approaching a station.
-The system uses a third rail for electrification, with 700 volts DC that feed eight electric motors.
+The system uses contact rails on the beam for electrification that supply 700 volts DC for eight electric motors.
 Originally, the trains could reach speeds of up to 60 to 70 mph, but this has since been reduced to 45 mph for normal operations.
 During severe winter weather, the trains deposit de-icing chemicals and salt on the tracks to allow for normal speeds.